 1. Maimun Palace, Medan

 The first province that you need to visit in Indonesia is North Sumatra because, in this province, you will find the city of Medan in which the magnificent Maimun Palace nestles.
 As one of the most well-known landmarks in Medan, Maimun Palace is the Sultanate of Deli’s royal residence.
-The palace was built back in 1888 and it showcases an excellent blend of Mogul, Malay and Italian architecture.
+The palace was built back in 1888 and it showcases an excellent blend of Mogul, Malay and Italian architecture, making it one of the best places to visit.
 After admiring the architecture, you can enter the main room that houses a collection of kerises, antique furniture and royal portraits, among others.

 Address: Jalan Sultan Ma'moen Al Rasyid No.66, A U R, Kec.
 Medan Maimun, Kota Medan, Sumatera Utara 20151